Sociopathic Smile: Spotting A Hidden Warning Sign

 While there is no medication specifically designed to treat sociopathy, antidepressants and anti-anxiety medications can help these individuals manage their symptoms.
 Do note that medication should always be taken under the guidance of a medical professional.

-Protecting Yourself From Sociopath Smile
+Protecting Yourself From The Sociopath’s Smile

 Here are some ways to protect yourself from a sociopath smile.